cdk8s-team/cdk8s/rfc/no-code-synthesis.md

 ### What is the high-level project plan?

-Implementation for these features can begin in two phases,

-* **Support helm format**
-   - Add support for `--format` flag and set default to CDK8s.
-Set flag to [hide](https://github.com/yargs/yargs/pull/190) for now.
-   - Create helm chart structure and template relevant files
-   - Synthesize application to helm chart structure
-   - Un-hide the flag

-* **No Code Synthesis support**
   - Add support for `--package` flag and `--args` flag.
 Set flag to [hide](https://github.com/yargs/yargs/pull/190) for now.
   - Add validations for `--args` file format and `--package` inputs.
   - Update template files to support new keys for substitution
   - Update cdk8s synth command.
 This would involve,
     - Invoke cdk8s init
     - Pass in arguments to the templated files
     - Set config file to temp folder
   - Un-hide the flag

 ### Are there any open issues that need to be addressed later?